Fine Art Photography And Water Reflections

-All is about the shape of your drops, drops tend to get spherical and this is just perfect for us because they just act like a photographic lens.
-So the only think you need is getting close enough with your camera to capture this type of picture, a macro lens will be perfect for this matter.
-If you don’t know about macro photography, the important idea is this: a macro lens acts like a microscope allowing as photographing tiny subjects with great detail.
+Water drops tend to be spherical, and this is perfect for us because they act like a photographic lens.
+The only thing you need to do is get close enough with your camera to capture a picture like these examples.
+A macro lens is perfect for this subject matter.
+If you do not know about macro photography, the important idea is this: a macro lens acts like a microscope, allowing us to photograph tiny subjects with detail.

-The next step is arranging some droplets in front of our main subject.
-If you look on the “Sunflowers” example you would probably notice the difficulties of arranging the branches and the drops in a real sunflowers field.
-However, the truth is quite different, I made this photograph at home using the same setup as you can see in diagram above; as a matter of fact my sunflowers field was an image I had taken previously that was displayed in my monitor to serve as the backdrop.
+The next step to arrange droplets in front of the main subject.
+If you look close at the “Sunflowers” example, you can notice the difficulties of arranging the branches and drops in a real sunflower field.
+I made this photograph at home, using the same setup as you can see in diagram above.
+In fact, my sunflowers field was an image I had taken previously that was displayed in my monitor to serve as the backdrop.

 Water Drop Reflection Photography Diagram

-Let me explain this diagram a little bit.
-I put a monitor behind the drops; this allows me to have complete control about the reflection.
-The image to get reflected doesn’t need to be maximized so you can move it left, right, up, down… make it bigger, smaller… It’s all you need to get the perfect reflection on your fine art photograph.
+I put a monitor behind the drops; this allows me to have complete control over the reflection.
+The image to be reflected does not need to be maximized so you can move it left, right, up, down, make it bigger, smaller, etc. to get the perfect reflection for your photograph.

-It’s also important to put the drops and the camera perfectly line up with the monitor; this will allow you to get uniform and perfect reflections on your pictures.
+It is also important to line up the drops and the camera with the monitor.
+This will allow you to get uniform and perfect reflections on each drop of water.

 Water Drop Reflection Setup – Click on it to see it bigger